Bear Lodge Mountains: History

-Geography
+Geography/Terrain

 The Bear Lodge Mountains were formed as a byproduct of the geological processes that created the Black Hills, and offer hikes throughout bottomlands, hills, and buttes.
 Unlike the Black Hills, this range is small and only a few igneous rocks are exposed.
 Just outside the range, however, lie the very large igneous intrusions of Devils Tower, Inyan Kara Mountain, and Sundance Mountain.
+Devils Tower is the most unique part of the range as it stands alone rising 1267 feet from nearby Belle Fourche Valley and 867 feet from the immediate base.

 Bounded on the north by the Belle Fourche River, the mountains have several Belle Fourche River tributaries including Redwater, Blacktail, Miller, Beaver, Lytle, Lame Jones, and Hay Creeks.
-There were coal mines in these river valleys.
+There were coal mines in these river valleys which were first prospected in 1875 after the discovery of gold in feldspar porphyry near Warren Peak.
+The exact boundaries of the range are uncertain mainly due to the obscurity of the range even to locals who refer to the area as the Black Hills but for certain the high elevation areas and Devils Tower are definitively in the range.